dipaksarkar/docs/docs/gympify/cpanel/database.md

 ## Setup Database & User

-Follow these steps to create a MySQL user and database on cPanel, which can be used to manage your Laravel application's database.
+Follow these steps to create a MySQL user and database on cPanel, which can be used to manage your Gympify application's database.

 #### Step 1: Generate an API Token